kristinehkim/react-portfolio-kkim/README.md

 ## Setup.
-In order to set up this app, enter `npm i` then `npm run dev`.
+In order to set up this app, enter `npm i` then `npm run dev` in the terminal.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status